 Fundamentals of Biology II

 This course is the second half of the introductory sequence in the Biology and Wildlife Department.
 I usually co-teach this course, focusing on the ecology and diversity sections.
 Most recently this class has been taught in a partially flipped format, where on "Flipped Fridays" students engage in group activities.

 Current Topics in Scientific Teaching

-This course is aimed at graduate students in any of the sciences who are interested in strengthening their teaching and outreach skills and exploring science education literature that is relevant to them. .
-Most participants take this course as part of the Graduate Certificate in Science Teaching and Outreach; you can find out more about that program at: However, any graduate student with an interest in formal or informal education is welcome!
+This course is aimed at graduate students in any of the sciences who are interested in strengthening their teaching and outreach skills and exploring science education literature that is relevant to them.
+Most participants take this course as part of the Graduate Certificate in Science Teaching and Outreach; you can find out more about that program via the link below.
+However, any graduate student with an interest in formal or informal education is welcome!